-The U.S. Army is crafting an integrated approach to aircraft survivability designed to use computer technology to combine input from a host of on-board sensors and counter-measures able to detect, track and defeat incoming enemy fire such as small arms and shoulder-fired missiles, service officials said.
+WASHINGTON (Army News Service, Aug.
+19, 2010) -- The Army is now crafting an integrated approach to aircraft survivability that combines input from multiple on-board sensors and uses that information to detect, track and defeat incoming enemy fire.

-The idea is leverage an ability to take input from a variety of different survivability systems on-board rotary aircraft such as the ultraviolet detection used in now-deployed Common Missile Warning System (CMWS), RF and laser counter-measures - and combine them into a single system and display screen aimed at streamlining threat information and reducing size, weight and power requirements for the aircraft, said Col. John Leaphart, project manager for aircraft survivability equipment.
+By combining input from a variety of different survivability systems now on-board rotary aircraft into a single system and display screen, the Army can streamline threat information delivery and at the same time reduce the size, weight and power requirements for its aircraft, said Col. John Leaphart, project manager for aircraft survivability equipment.

-The Army is working on computer algorithms able to combine input from a range of different aircraft technologies including CMWS and various now-in-development technologies such as Hostile Fire Detection System and Common Infrared Countermeasure (CIRCM).
+The Army is now working on computer algorithms able to combine input from a range of different aircraft technologies including CMWS and various now-in-development technologies, such as the Hostile Fire Detection System and the Common Infrared Countermeasure system.

-CIRCM is an improved, lighter-weight version of Advanced Threat Infrared Countermeasures (ATIRCM )-- a high-tech laser jammer able to thwart guided-missile attacks on helicopters by using an infrared sensor designed to track an approaching missile and fire a multiband heat laser to intercept the missile and throw it off course, Leaphart explained.
+The CIRCM system is an improved, lighter-weight version of Advanced Threat Infrared Countermeasures -- a high-tech laser jammer that is able to thwart guided-missile attacks on helicopters by using an infrared sensor designed to track an approaching missile.
+The system fires a multiband heat laser to intercept the missile and throw it off course, Leaphart explained.

-A key example of this move toward integration is a new effort to combine ultraviolet and acoustic sensory input aimed at thwarting small arms fire called Hostile Fire Detection System (HDFS).
+A key example of this move toward integration is a new effort called the Hostile Fire Detection System.
+The HFDS combines ultraviolet and acoustic sensory input to thwart small arms fire.

 HFDS works off of the UV sensor in the CMWS systems and adds an algorithm into the process which enables it to differentiate tracer fire from a missile launch.